Leonardo-Boss/suckless-site/tools.suckless.org/sent/index.md

 * No fancy layout options (different font sizes, different colors, …)
 * No animations
 * No support for automatic layouting paragraphs
+* No export function.
+If you really need one, just use a shell script with `xdotool` and your favorite screenshot application.
 * Slides with exuberant amount of lines or characters produce rendering glitches intentionally to prevent you from holding bad presentations